sivaramakrishnan-rajaraman/An-ensemble-of-modality-specific-deep-learning-models-for-improved-TB-detection-in-CXRs/README.md

-# An ensemble of madality-specific deep learning models for improved-TB-detection in chest radiographs
+# An ensemble of modality-specific deep learning models for improved-TB-detection in chest radiographs

 ## Aim: